vallard/K8sServerless/kubeless/README.md

 ### 6.2.3 Restart the `kubeless` pods

-Now we will delete the controller pod, so that it re-reads the ConfigMaps:
+Now we will delete the controller pod, so that it re-reads the ConfigMap:

 ```
 kubectl delete pods -n kubeless -l kubeless=controller